-WS2K3 has exposed a large number of settings to the Group Policy editor that were not available under Win2K.
+WS2K3 has exposed a large number of settings to the Group Policy Object Editor that were not available under Win2K.
 If your terminal servers are in an AD environment, you will definitely want to take advantage of Group Policies; but even in a workgroup or NT 4.0 domain environment, the terminal server settings are still available to you via the local machine policy.
-In this section, I'll go over some of the settings available in the Group Policy editor.
+This section will go over some of the settings available in the Group Policy Object Editor.

-In Chapter 4, I'll cover some advanced techniques available in an AD environment.
+Chapter 4 will cover advanced techniques available in an AD environment.

-To access the local Group Policy editor, launch GPEDIT.MSC from a run command or command line.
+To access the local Group Policy Object Editor, launch GPEDIT.MSC from a run command or command line.
 Navigate to the Terminal Services settings node in Computer Configuration, Administrative Templates, Windows Components, Terminal Services.
 As you can see in Figure 2.13, there are many settings available.